Moliere Dimanche

-Moliere Dimanche (born November 7, 1987) is a Haitian-American artist, author, and prison reform activist.
+Moliere "Moe" Dimanche (born November 7, 1987) is a Haitian American artist, author, and prison reform activist.
 His work focuses on social justice, incarceration, and civil rights.

-Dimanche was raised in Orlando.
-He has written on systemic issues within the U.S. prison system, with works such as It Takes a Criminal to Know One: How the Inspector General and I are One and the Same.
+Dimanche grew up in Orlando, Florida.
+He has written about systemic issues within the U.S. prison system, with works like It Takes a Criminal to Know One: How the Inspector General and I are One and the Same.
 His art and writings were featured in Marking Time: Art in the Age of Mass Incarceration by Nicole Fleetwood.

-Before becoming a voice in prison reform, he served time in prison for theft of construction materials.
-While in prison, he litigated a civil rights case in the United States Court of Appeals for the Eleventh Circuit, Dimanche v.
+Before becoming a voice advocating prison reform, he served time in prison for the theft of construction materials.
+While incarcerated, he litigated a civil rights case in the United States Court of Appeals for the Eleventh Circuit, Dimanche v.
 Brown, setting precedent for the future of civil rights cases initiated by incarcerated people under section 1983 of the Ku Klux Klan Act.

-His art has been featured in The Conversation, and he has spoken at the International Center of Photography on the intersection of art and activism.
+His art has been featured on The Conversation, and he spoke at the International Center of Photography in Manhattan, New York on the intersection of art and activism.

 Early life and education

-Dimanche grew up under financial hardship in Orlando, Florida.
-At the age of 7, his mother sought refuge with Dimanche and his brothers at the Orlando Union Rescue Mission while she worked to become a cosmetologist and escape poverty with her sons.
-Dimanche went on to attend West Orange High School.
+Dimanche and his brothers faced financial hardship in Orlando.
+When he was 7, his mother sought refuge for the family at the Orlando Union Rescue Mission while she studied to be a cosmetologist and escape poverty.
+He later attended West Orange High School in Winter Garden, Florida.

-In 2007, at age 19, Dimanche received a 10-year prison sentence for theft, ultimately serving 8.5 years before his release.
-In 2016, he was awarded a Pell Grant scholarship to the Florida School of the Arts at St. Johns River State College, where he pursued a degree in Studio Art.
-During this time, he organized pop-up art exhibitions throughout Florida's First Coast.
+In 2007, at age 19, Dimanche received a 10-year prison sentence for theft, serving 8.5 years and was released.
+In 2016, he was awarded a Pell Grant scholarship to the Florida School of the Arts at St. Johns River State College in Palatka, where he pursued a degree in studio art.
+While a student there, he organized pop-up art exhibitions throughout Florida's First Coast.

 Political career

+2023 Orlando mayoral campaign

-Dimanche entered local politics as a candidate for Mayor of Orlando in the 2023 general election.
+Dimanche entered local politics as a candidate for mayor of Orlando in the 2023 general election.
 He also ran for the position of Interim Commissioner after Governor Ron DeSantis suspended Commissioner Regina Hill.
 While running for Interim Commissioner, Dimanche publicly defended Hill, suggesting the charges against her were politically motivated.

 Dimanche did not appear on the ballot in the mayoral race, or the race for interim commissioner after being disqualified over technical issues regarding the payment of qualifying fees.

+2026 Florida gubernatorial campaign

 On August 8, 2025, Dimanche formally announced his candidacy in the 2026 Florida gubernatorial election at the 43rd Annual Pig Roast & Political Mingle hosted by the Northeast Polk Chamber of Commerce in Haines City, Florida.
 The gubernatorial forum was sponsored by HCA Healthcare and SouthState Bank.